-Darcy Oishi, Biological Control Section Chief, Plant Pest Control Branch | Hawaii State Department of Agriculture

-Darcy reported that the result of the Fireweed moth control is not as exciting as we hoped but it does a great job at controlling the Cape Ivy.
-They are still plugging away at this issue.
-In relation to fireweed, there has been a continuing search for local isolates of diseases.
-Thank Chris & Greg on Big Island and Maui for letting PPC do intensive long term studies.
-When new diseases are discovered, Entomologists have to go through a process of notifying the EPA.
-Some of these new diseases are showing promising effects in the field and in the lab.
+Darcy Oishi, Biological Control Section Chief, Plant Pest Control Branch | Hawaii State Department of Agriculture discovered, Entomologists have to go through a process of notifying the EPA and some of these new diseases are showing promising effects in the field and in the lab.
 Locally collected diseases have no restrictions and result in a faster turnaround time because we don't have to get regulatory approval.
-Chair Enright has allocated some of our cargo fees to fund the testing of likely candidates that have isolated.
-Ultimately we'll work with Mark Thorne to create an integrated pest management program.
+Chair Enright has allocated some of our cargo fees to fund the testing of likely candidates that have isolated and we'll work with Mark Thorne to create an integrated pest management program.
 Our ultimate goal is to have a suite of different pathogens that could be applied in the field with range management to get some good diseases to attack fireweed.
 A large meeting of Entomologists in Florida last year helped identify a long-term plan with help from Australia, who is working on a new agent.
-It is one of the hardest agents identified since the last century.
 In the larval stages it feeds on the roots so the adult will feed on the leaves and be a defoliator, but the biology of these insects is tough to test.
-We are glad we are partnering with Australia and the testing in currently in South Africa.
+We are glad we are partnering with Australia and the testing currently in South Africa.
 We are excited to partner with each other but keep in mind that this will be a long process like the fireweed moth.
-Won't predict any timelines but we are hoping it will go faster because we will have more money to develop this due to partnership with Australia.
 Darcy reported that the Everglades Restoration Project has been funding a lot of control of Christmas Berry.
 The lead is a friend of ours and is in process of getting a release of agent so within next few years we can release a thrips against Christmas Berry.
-HDOA will incur very little cost.
 A release plan has been completed with Florida; they will grow the bugs and sent them to us and all we're doing is release.
-It is a slow release agent but it will prevent the spread of Christmas Berry.
-We are trying to maximize dollars by releasing two agents at same time.
+It is a slow release agent but it will prevent the spread.
 Next will come the review by USFWS.
 In Hawaii, we speak to USFWS in advance so we usually don't have problem getting permit.
 Let Darcy know if you are interested in helping with the releases and monitoring programs.
 Darcy reported was the occurrence of the Two Lined Spittle Bug (they have two orange/red stripes down the back); unsure on scope of problem, on Big Island now, It is new to Hawaii but not to US.
 Control options are available but most are for commercial and residential use, not agricultural/range areas.
 Looks like web worm or army worm damage; unique foaming of spittle bugs can make it hard to differentiate.
 There's not enough info on how widely distributed it is and the effects in order to develop an action plan.
 Need to investigate pesticides because haven't seen effect on range lands with the products.
 Try to catch the bugs if possible, pictures will be available in the HAD booth.